SAP/abap-to-json/docs/class-extension.md

 CLASS_CONSTRUCTOR - used to initialize static variables.
 You can not overwrite it, but you can implement your class constructor that adapts default globals.
 For example, adds the additional boolean types to be recognized during serialization/deserialization.

 ## SERIALIZE/DESERIALIZE
-SERIALIZE/DESERIALIZE - these methods are static therefore cannot be redefined.
+SERIALIZE/DESERIALIZE - these methods are static and therefore cannot be redefined.
 Methods are helpers for a consumption code, hiding the construction of the class instance and further \*\_INT calls.
 So, if you would like to use something similar, in your custom class, you need to copy mentioned methods to new ones e,g \*\_EX and overwrite there /UI2/CL_JSON type to your custom class name.
 And use these methods instead of standard.

 Extension using inheritance:
 ```abap